How to Drive Customers to Your Self-Service Support Options

 Many times however, the customer self-service options are there, but the company doesn't know how to direct their customers to them.
 They aren't able to change customer behavior and increase awareness of their options.

 So, here are 4 tips to get your customers using self-service support options:

 1. Answer the Right Questions

-Remember that all customers are not created equal, so your self-service support resources need to be written in a way that all customers can understand.
+2. Display Information in a Digestible Way Remember that not all customers are created equal - your self-service support resources need to be written in a way that all customers can understand.

-3. Promote Web Self-Service Options
+3. Promote Your Self-Service Options

 Pro-tip: Customer support software that supports ticket deflection (providing suggested articles to address an issue without creating a ticket) can also be a huge help in promoting customer self-service support.

 4. Don't Ignore Self-Service

 For software support especially, make sure articles are up to date with current versions and revisions.
 It's a good idea to include the date on support pages so customers know whether the information they are reading is still applicable.

 In the end, providing useful customer self-service options for your ticketing system is about making your customers lives easier.
 Remember to provide information in a way that is easy for them to find and to offer ways to engage in one-on-one support should the customer need further assistance.